ankitects/anki/cargo/README.md

 cargo install cargo-license
 ```

-After updating dependencies in ../rslib/Cargo.toml, change to this
+After adding/updating dependencies in ../rslib/Cargo.toml, change to this
-folder and run python update.py to update the external Bazel repositories
-to point to the updated deps.
+folder and run:

+$ python update.py

+or

+$ REPIN=1 python update.py

+The former will apply added crates and adjusted version numbers, while leaving
+most crate versions alone.
+The latter will also update pinned dependencies to their
+latest compatible versions.

 Note: cargo-raze does not currently work when run from Windows, and nobody
 has investigated why yet.
 For now, you'll need a Mac or Linux machine, or